flant/shell-operator/examples/104-secret-copier/README.md

 ## Copying secrets to a created namespace

-This example shows how to organize copying secrets to new namespaces after creation.
+This example shows how to organize copying secrets to new namespaces after it's creation.

 The source secrets labeled `secret-copier: yes` are copied from the `default` namespace to other namespaces in the Kubernetes cluster in the following cases:
 * after a secret with the label `secret-copier: yes` is created or changed in the namespace `default`